 Moreover, highway expansion doesn’t actually solve congestion.
 As soon as word spreads that a particular highway is no longer congested, drivers who were avoiding rush hour shift back to the peak period.
 Drivers who had been taking alternative routes shift back to the recently widened highway.
 And some commuters taking public transit shift back to driving.
 Within a short time, the road becomes just as congested as it was before its expansion.
 In one egregious example, after Texas spent nearly $2.8 billion expanding the Katy Freeway to 26 lanes, congestion is actually worse.
 In short, traffic is like a gas: it’ll expand to fill any space it’s given.

 What Is Oregon Environmental Council’s Role?

 In 2017, the Oregon Legislature passed legislation requiring that value pricing be implemented in the Portland metro area on I-205 and I-5.
-Oregon Environmental Council is participating in ODOT’s Value Pricing Advisory Committee.
-We are working to ensure that value pricing:
+Oregon Environmental Council participated in ODOT’s Value Pricing Advisory Committee and is participating in Portland’s Pricing Options for Equitable Mobility task force to ensure that value pricing: